MicroEJ/docs/Tutorials/trainingAsyncWorker.rst

 To get the most out of this training, participants should have:

 - A good knowledge of C programming language.
-- A good understanding of :ref:`sni` concepts.
+- A good understanding of :ref:`sni_specification` concepts.

 Training Resources
 ==================